buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcTankTypeEnum.md

 # IfcTankTypeEnum

-Enumeration defining the typical types of tanks.
+Enumeration defining the typical types of tanks.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x2.
 BASIN and VESSEL added in IFC4.

 ## Items